Make Back Ups from the Command Line in Mac OS X with These 4 Tricks

 These days there are no shortage of ways to backup your Macintosh.
-Probably the most popular method available to an end-user is Apple’s Time Machine (first introduced in Mac OS X 10.5).
-Personally, I was very impressed with the ease of use offered by Time Machine, but I am a command line junkie so I must report on the alternatives.
-Read on for a few methods that you can use (from the command line) to back up your Mac.
+Probably the most popular method available to an end-user is Apple’s Time Machine which is handled automatically after a simple setup through the GUI, or can be triggered to start at any time.
+Personally, I was very impressed with the ease of use offered by Time Machine, but I am a command line junkie so I must report on the alternatives available, four of which reside in the very command line of Mac OS X.

 sudo ditto -X src_directory dst_directory